deepanshs/mrsimulator/docs/installation/devs.rst

     $ conda create -n mrsimulator-dev python=3.9

-The above command will create a new environment named *mrsimulator-dev* using python 3.9.
+The above command will create a new environment named *mrsimulator-dev* using Python 3.9.
 To activate the environment, use

 .. code-block:: bash